KazuhideMimura/eNetV2_for_ai_ichthyolith/readme.md

 2022/4/14: released

 ## Todo
-1. confirmation of operation --> share codes by colab
+1. confirmation of operation --> share codes on Google Drive
-2. describe # How to use
+2. translate Japanese comments to English.
-3. translate Japanese comments to English.
+3. Add some images?